Justin Trudeau to Boeing: Stop suing Bombardier

 Prime Minister May is vulnerable in Northern Ireland politically, post-Brexit.
 The Democratic Unionist Party agreed to prop up the May government earlier this year in return for economic investment in Northern Ireland.

-Boeing did not immediately respond to a request for comment about the statements from Trudeau and May.

-Earlier this month, Trudeau said in a statement that the dispute could force Canada to abandon plans to purchase fighter jets from Boeing because the company "s pursuing unfair and aggressive trade action against the Canadian aerospace sector."
+Earlier this month, Trudeau said in a statement that the dispute could force Canada to abandon plans to purchase fighter jets from Boeing because the company "is pursuing unfair and aggressive trade action against the Canadian aerospace sector."

 --Additional reporting by Jon Ostrower